Nikoleta-v3/blog/_posts/2018-06-03-resultant-theory.md

 Multivariate resultants were not implemented within SymPy until recently.
 I am very happy to say that Dixon's and [Macaulay's resultant](https://projecteuclid.org/euclid.chmm/1263317746) have been my first contribution to the library.
-Sympy is great project that continuously has helped me with my research and I am thrilled to have contributed to the project!
+Sympy is a great project that continuously helps with my research me with my research and I am thrilled to have contributed to the project!